ops0 engineering article

 For immediate needs: Hire for the skills you need now.
 Your current toolchain requires people who understand it.

-For future-proofing: Evaluate candidates on strategic thinking, not just tool expertise.
+For future-proofing: Evaluate candidates on strategic thinking, not only tool expertise.
 Do they understand *why* infrastructure patterns exist?

 For new teams: Consider whether AI infrastructure tools might reduce your staffing requirements while increasing capability.